openmrs/openmrs-ocl-client/README.md

 $ docker-compose -f docker/docker-compose.yml up -d

 - Navigate to your http://localhost:8081/
-Your should now see your app running :)
+You should now see your app running :)
 ```

 ### Running tests